 Even if we do not take the indirect land usage effects into account only little energy is gained with the production of agrofuels because a major part is already wasted in advance by weedkillers, cultivation and harvest.
 The raw materials for chemical fertilizers are a world-wide limited resource we could run out of in the future like we will run out of oil some day.
 The deployment of chemical fertilizers releases laughing gas (N2O) a 300 times more effective greenhouse gas than CO2.

 Taking these factors into account the backdown of the EU in the sakes of agrofuels was the only right thing to do.
-Instead of establishing E10 the quota for agrofuels at least of the first generation is planned to be bounded by 5%; the production of agrofuels out of comestible plant parts is planned to be abolished.
+Instead of establishing E10 the quota for agrofuels at least of the first generation was planned to be bounded by 5%; the production of agrofuels out of comestible plant parts is planned to be abolished.
 A percentage as high as this in the usage of biomass in the sector of traffic and transportation is not realizable at the current state of affairs.

 If there is any future for the production of fuels out of biomass for traffic and transportation needs to be put at doubt in spite of heavy investments already taken.
 The Fischer-Tropsch technique in order to produce liquid fuel out of coal as already applied in World War II has a low efficiency factor of about 40% so that the direct usage of biomass for heating or long-distance heatings yield accordingly higher savings in CO2 emissions.